and: Clinical Professor of Pediatrics (in Earth Institute), College of Physicians and Surgeons Director, National Center for Disaster Preparedness

 A program designed to enhance identification of children at risk of diabetes type 2, providing a wide-range of services to these children and their families.
 Services include clinical intervention and screening, nutrition counseling and related issues.

-Sherman, P., Redlener, I "Homeless Women and Their Children in the 21st Century" Health and Welfare for Families in the 21st Century Ed.
-HM Wallace, G Green, KJ Jaros, eds Jones and Bartlett London/UK 469-480 2003
+HM Wallace, G Green, KJ Jaros, eds Health and Welfare for Families in the 21st Century Jones and Bartlett London/UK 469-480 2003